vuejs/vue-element/README.md

 * **Full featured** - you can use nesting, HMR, slots, lazy-loading, native Custom Elements callbacks.
 	* reactive props and HTML attributes
 	* automatic props casting (numbers, booleans) so they won't be available as strings but proper data types
-	* passing callback functions to props via JavaScript
+	* listening to Vue component $emit'ed events
 	* 'default' and 'named' slots are available, check demo for example
 	* Hot Module Replacement for seamless developer experience (Vue 2.x+)
 	* lazy-loading - you can download component after it's attached to document.
 Useful for e.g. UI library authors.
 Check demo for example